logaretm/vee-validate/docs/guide/basic-validation.md

 ## Importing validation rules

-Implementing rules can be annoying, VeeValidate offers the most common validation rules. which you can import to your project:
+Implementing rules can be annoying, VeeValidate offers the most common validation rules. which you can import to your project.

+### ES6

+In ES6 if you are using a bundler you can `import` rules individually, you also get tree-shaking so you don't include all the rules in your output bundle.

 ```js
 import { extend } from 'vee-validate';